 For women who are not looking to conceive right away, because birth rates decline as women age due to the changes in egg quantity and quality that naturally occur, egg freezing offers women an opportunity to preserve their eggs when they are of better quality and are more numerous, in the event they have trouble conceiving later in life and their egg supply and/or quality are found to be the cause.
 In fact, we counsel all women who come to us for egg freezing (fertility preservation) that the most common outcome for them is natural pregnancy without the need for using the frozen eggs.
 However, for those who do need their previously frozen eggs, this is a resource that cannot be replenished.

-Medical contribution by: Kara Nguyen, M.D., M.P.H., of Shady Grove Fertility’s Reading, PA office and Eric A. Widra, M.D., SGF Medical Director, based in Shady Grove Fertility’s Washington, D.C.
+Medical contribution by: Kara Nguyen, M.D., M.P.H., of Shady Grove Fertility’s Reading, PA and Harrisburg, PA offices and Eric A. Widra, M.D., SGF Medical Director, based in Shady Grove Fertility’s Washington, D.C.
 K Street and Sibley offices.

 If you are having trouble conceiving or interesting in preserving your fertility for the future, you can schedule an appointment directly with a Shady Grove Fertility specialist without a referral by calling 1-877-971-7755 or click here to complete our brief online form.
 In fact, 50 percent of our patients are self-referred and more than 90 percent have insurance for their physician consultation.
 When deciding which action to take, just remember to be proactive.